UniFi Express 7 vs Dream Router 7: Which Wi-Fi 7 Gateway Fits Your Network?

 - Automatic failover: UniFi Network Application monitors primary connection health and switches to backup WAN when primary fails

 For businesses where internet downtime directly impacts revenue — online retail, SaaS companies, customer service centers — dual-WAN failover is a practical safeguard.
-The $80 difference between gateways is small compared to the cost of even a few hours of downtime.
+The $80 price difference is modest in those environments, though the value depends on how often your primary connection goes down and whether you already have a backup ISP.

 The Express 7's single WAN port serves environments where internet reliability comes from a single high-quality ISP (fiber with SLA) or where temporary outages don't significantly impact operations.